yagamy4680/OSXey/README.md

 * Better way to install (don't dump straight into /bin , maybe install script?)
 * Truncate long hostnames that are > 35 characters long.
+* Display name of Operating System next to Version.
+For example.
+"Version OS X 10.9 - Mavericks"
+* (Works for Bash 4.
+Still working on Bash 3.2 solution)

 To-Do List
 ------------